-In April 2004, the Issuer began outsourcing IT Infrastructure Management Services to the "BNP Paribas Partners for Innovation" ("BPI") joint venture set up with IBM France at the end of 2003.
-BPI provides IT Infrastructure Management Services for the Issuer and several BNP Paribas subsidiaries in France (including BNP Paribas Personal Finance, BP2S, and BNP Paribas Cardif), Switzerland, and Italy.
+In April 2004, the Issuer began outsourcing IT Infrastructure Management Services to the "BNP Paribas Partners for Innovation" ("BP2I") joint venture set up with IBM France at the end of 2003.
+BP2I provides IT Infrastructure Management Services for the Issuer and several BNP Paribas subsidiaries in France (including BNP Paribas Personal Finance, BP2S, and BNP Paribas Cardif), Switzerland and Italy.
 In mid-December 2011 the Issuer renewed its agreement with IBM France for a period lasting until end-2017.
 At the end of 2012, the parties entered into an agreement to gradually extend this arrangement to BNP Paribas Fortis as from 2013.
+The Swiss subsidiary was closed at December 31, 2016.

-BPI is under the operational control of IBM France.
+BP2I is under the operational control of IBM France.
 The Issuer has a strong influence over this entity, which is 50/50 owned with IBM France.
-The Issuer staff made available to BPI make up half of that entity's permanent staff, its buildings and processing centres are the property of the Group, and the governance in place provides the Issuer with the contractual right to monitor the entity and bring it back into the Group if necessary.
+The Issuer staff made available to BP2I make up half of that entity's permanent staff, its buildings and processing centres are the property of the Group, and the governance in place provides the Issuer with the contractual right to monitor the entity and bring it back into the Group if necessary.

-ISFS, a fully-owned IBM subsidiary, handles IT Infrastructure Management for BNP Paribas Luxembourg.
+ISFS, a fully-owned IBM subsidiary, has changed its name to IBM Luxembourg, and handles IT Infrastructure Management for part of BNP Paribas Luxembourg's entities.